AltSysrq/crymap/book/src/admin-guide/filesystem.md

   derive their master key from their password.
 This file can be overwritten with an earlier backup version (either a backup created under `tmp` or by some external backup system) to revert a password change.

+## OpenSSL mirrors

+If Crymap is set up in a way that causes it to chroot, it will maintain a copy of the system OpenSSL certificate store within each chroot.
+This will usually manifest as an `etc` or `usr` directory within the `users` directory or within each user directory.
+This is needed so that certificates of external servers can be validated when using outbound SMTP, as they must access these files after Crymap has moved into the chroot and rendered the normal location of these files inaccessible.

+If possible, Crymap will create hard links, but will copy the files if the destination directory is on a different file system.